 There have been numerous instances of Chinese fishing vessels being chased off or seized by coast guards of several countries for illegal fishing and overfishing.
 Indonesia recently fired at a Chinese fishing boat while several African countries have caught Chinese fishing vessels in their waters.
 Ecuador recently imprisoned a Chinese crew that caught 300 tons of fish illegally.
 Earlier this year, the Philippines reported what it said were incursions into its EEZ by 287 maritime militia vessels from China, in a further sign of cracks reappearing in a relationship after a period of rapprochement.

 The commercial fishing industry of Argentina contributes 3.4 percent to its national GDP, or some US$2.7 billion.
 The industry thrives on fish species like Patagonian grenadier, Argentine hake, Argentine red shrimp, and Argentine shortfin squid.
-The Chinese vessels suspected of fishing in and around San Jorge Gulf and San Matias Gulf, the ideal area to catch shortfin squid.
+The Chinese vessels were suspected of fishing in and around San Jorge Gulf and San Matias Gulf, the ideal area to catch shortfin squid.

 The European Commission regards illegal, unreported, and unregulated fishing as a major threat and believes it can hamper ecosystems, especially in South America.
 While the absence of AIS may not mean the vessel is actually fishing illegally, the possibility certainly exists.